AhmedGabr496/Test_Automation_Script_GooglePlay/README.md

 ## what does the framework do

-Automation testing for searching for an app (TED APP) on  ("https://play.google.com/store")
+test automation for searching for an app (TED APP) on  ("https://play.google.com/store")

 1-Open Google play website , Assert That the url navigated to the correct website..